LoganBolton/PersonalFiles/research/aiau.md

 ## Login
 To login:
-ssh ldb0046@gate.eng.auburn.edu
+- ssh ldb0046@gate.eng.auburn.edu
-type in 'aiau'
+- then type in 'aiau'

 ## What is aiau
 Logging in to aiau does **NOT** give you access to GPUs straight away.
 If you type ```nvidia-smi``` after logging into aiau, it will not work.
 This is expected behavior and fine.